.

 1) Find a good site for your garden.
 Keep in mind that most vegetables like either full or partial sun.
 Gardens don’t grow well in full shade or under dense shade trees.

 2) Plan out the size and shape of the raised bed.
 How large a garden do you want?
 Remember that you will need to reach across your raised bed to tend to your plants.
 This means that your bed should be at the most 4 foot wide (so you can reach the center of the bed from either side).
-If you are going to be sitting and reaching, or if you have mobility issues, you may want to make your beds slightly less wide (around 3 foot).
+If you are going to be sitting and reaching, or if you have mobility issues and use a cart or wheelchair, you may want to make your beds slightly less wide (around 3 foot).
+For best results measure how far you can comfortably reach and multiple it by 2 to figure out maximal bed width.

 3) Decide how deep you want your raised bed.
 Raised beds should be at least 10-12 inches deep.
 If you want to be able to sit and garden your raised bed should be at least 2 foot tall.